AGL Local Summit

 The brick-and-mortar-only consumer is rapidly disappearing.
 The need for creating a seamless customer experience across all channels is imminent.
 Learn proven tactics from industry veterans which allows customers to decide when, where and how they want to shop and interact with a brand.

-John Mitchell, CP Carrier and Retail Services, Brightstar Corporation
+John Mitchell, VP Carrier and Retail Services, Brightstar Corporation

 Session 203: Complementing your Network with Unlicensed Spectrum

 With the user experience at stake, the ability to efficiently deliver service in all areas will continue to be the baseline expectation of your customers.
 As spectrum is our most scarce resource we should naturally be inclined to look at efficient utilization and ways to compliment and extend our reach.
 During the panel we will explore: Meeting the data demands of today and future use; CBRS; and Devices/CPE.